Slater paper (SP) with fluorescent frame (GT4), no Watermark

 MiNr.: , Scott:

-One of these stamps shows some discoveries made by Joseph Burr Tyrrell,
+One of the stamps depicts discoveries made by Joseph Burr Tyrrell inscribed

 Joseph Burr Tyrrell, FRSC (November 1, 1858 – August 26, 1957) was a Canadian geologist,